pepperpepperpepper/NewSoftKeyboard/plan.md

 ### End state (definition of done)

-- `:ime:app` has no generic `com.anysoftkeyboard.utils` dumping ground; app owns wiring/UI/runtime only.
+- `:ime:app` has no generic `wtf.uhoh.newsoftkeyboard.utils` dumping ground; app owns wiring/UI/runtime only.
 - Any remaining `utils` in base are small, dependency-clean primitives (no feature logic).
 - There is no `helpers` package whose contents belong to different concepts.
 - A reader can find any non-trivial logic by going to the concept owner (not by grepping for helper names).